Van-Vu/car-behavioral-cloning/writeup_template.md

 | ------------- |:-------------:| -----:|
 | ![alt text][image1]      | ![alt text][image2] | ![alt text][image3] |

-- I first recorded one lap on track one using center lane driving but in Reverse order, this means the samples of turning left & right are equal.
+- Recorded another lap on track one using center lane driving but in **Reverse** order, this means the samples of turning left & right are equal.
 Here is an example image of Reverse center lane driving:

 | Left        | Center           | Right  |
 | ------------- |:-------------:| -----:|
 | ![alt text][image4]      | ![alt text][image5] | ![alt text][image6] |

-- After a few training & testing I realize that there's a need for Recovery drivng in different tricky section of the road:
+- After a few training & testing I realize that there's a need for **Recovery** drivng in different tricky section of the road:

 | Left        | Center           | Right  |
 | ------------- |:-------------:| -----:|
 | ![alt text][image7]      | ![alt text][image8] | ![alt text][image9] |

 - Then more training & testing reveal that my model often fails when the car approaches the bridge and goes out of the bridge, it nearly lost control.
-So I record a special set for Bridge recovery
+So I record a special set for **Bridge Recovery**

 | Left        | Center           | Right  |
 | ------------- |:-------------:| -----:|